lshillman/team-profile-page-creator/README.md

+## Tests
+Jest unit tests are included in /\_\_tests__.
+To run, enter "npm test" in your console as shown in the demo video.
+Tests verify that the four employee classes in /lib are behaving as expected.

 ## License
 This project uses the [Hippocratic License, v3.0](https://firstdonoharm.dev).
 TL;DR, it's not *quite* open source, but as long as you're not violating human rights, being a fossil fuel company, conducting military operations, etc (see license for full details), you can essentially treat it as open source.